Devil May Cry 5: Sales

-In Japan, approximately 116,202 physical units, or 75.75% of its initial shipment for the PS4, were sold during its launch week making it the number one selling game of any format, While selling fewer units than the debut of Devil May Cry 4, it still surpassed the reboot DmC.
-In the United Kingdom, Devil May Cry 5 debuted atop the all-format sales chart selling 20,872 physical copies, becoming Capcom's second number-one in the country in 2019 following the Resident Evil 2 remake.
-At the 2019 Game Developers Conference, Itsuno revealed the game had sold more than two million copies, reaching the figure within two weeks of its release.
-As of September 2019, the game had sold over 2.7 million copies worldwide.
-By September 2020, 3.9 million copies had been sold, making it the best-selling title in the series.
-By April 2022, 5 million copies had been sold, not including the Special Edition version.
-As of 19 October 2022, 6 million copies had been sold.
+In Japan, Devil May Cry 5 sold approximately 116,202 physical units, or 75.75% of its initial shipment for the PS4, were sold during its launch week making it the number one selling game of any format, While selling fewer units than the debut of Devil May Cry 4, it still surpassed the reboot DmC.
+In the United Kingdom, the game debuted atop the all-format sales chart selling 20,872 physical units, becoming Capcom's second number-one in the country in 2019 following Resident Evil 2.
+At the 2019 Game Developers Conference, Itsuno revealed the game had sold over two million units, reaching the figure within two weeks of its release.
+As of September 2019, the game had sold over 2.7 million units worldwide.
+By September 2020, 3.9 million units had been sold, making it the best-selling title in the series.
+By April 2022, 5 million units had been sold, not including the Special Edition version.
+As of 19 October 2022, 6 million units had been sold.
+By January 2023, the game had sold 6.5 million units.
+By December 2024, the original release of the game had sold 8.9 million units, while the Special Edition had sold an additional one million, bringing total sales to 9.9 million units.